© Victoria Polsoni

 To wander aimlessly with no clear sense of direction.

-A scuff and a scoff
+A dance and a meal

 Everyone who’s not a Newfoundlander is called a come from away, sometimes shortened to CFA.